fivethirtyeight/data/nhl-forecasts/README.md

-home_team_winprob | Home team's probability of winning according to team pregame ratings away_team_winprob | Away team's probability of winning according to team pregame ratings overtime_prob | Probability that the game ends in overtime according to team pregame ratings (including shootouts) home_team_expected_points | Home team's expected points earned at the time the game started according to team pregame ratings (2 points for a win, 1 point for a loss in overtime) away_team_expected_points | Away team's expected points earned at the time the game started according to team pregame ratings (2 points for a win, 1 point for a loss in overtime or shootout) home_team_score | Home team's score (will be blank for `pre` and `live` games) away_team_score | Away team's score (will be blank for `pre` and `live` games) home_team_postgame_rating | Home team's rating after the game (will be blank for `pre` and `live` games)
+home_team_winprob | Home team's probability of winning according to team pregame ratings away_team_winprob | Away team's probability of winning according to team pregame ratings overtime_prob | Probability that the game ends in overtime according to team pregame ratings (including shootouts) home_team_expected_points | Home team's expected points earned at the time the game started, according to team pregame ratings (2 points for a win, 1 point for a loss in overtime) away_team_expected_points | Away team's expected points earned at the time the game started, according to team pregame ratings (2 points for a win, 1 point for a loss in overtime or shootout) home_team_score | Home team's score (will be blank for `pre` and `live` games) away_team_score | Away team's score (will be blank for `pre` and `live` games) home_team_postgame_rating | Home team's rating after the game (will be blank for `pre` and `live` games)